From Abandoned Brickyard to World's Top Geotourism Destination

 The factory would manufacture more than 43 million bricks per year at its best times.
 A picture on one of its walls even says that 'The Skyline of Toronto spells Don Valley products'.

-And I can attest to it since most of homes and buildings in old Toronto neighbourhoods are made of red and buff (yellow-brown) bricks, likely produced here or at similar factories.
+And I can attest to it since most of the homes and buildings in old Toronto neighbourhoods are made of red and buff (yellow-brown) bricks, likely produced here or at similar factories.

 Interesting that lime and iron define the colour of a brick.
 If lime prevails over iron, a brick would be yellow or buff, otherwise - red.
 According to the information stand, Don Valley Brick Works would offer ten shades of red, seven shades of buff, plus brown, gold, olive, obsidian (dark brown) or mottled (uneven) brick.